Ernie Irvan: Last years in NASCAR and retirement

 In 1998, Irvan joined MB2 Motorsports to drive the No. 36 Skittles Pontiac.
-During the year he scored 11 top-10 finishes with three pole positions despite missing the final three races while recovering from injuries suffered at Talladega in October.
-Irvan finished the season 19th in the Winston Cup points standings, earning $1,476,141.
+During the year he scored eleven top-ten finishes with three pole positions despite missing the final three races while recovering from injuries suffered at Talladega in October.
+Irvan finished the season nineteenth in the Winston Cup points standings, earning $1,476,141.
 His highlight of 1998 was the birth of his son, Jared, on February 9.
 Irvan continued driving the No. 36 for MB2 in 1999, but with a different sponsor.
 M&M Mars (parent corporation of Skittles) decided to emblazon the popular M&Ms characters on the car.

 On August 20, exactly five years after his near fatal accident there, Irvan crashed at Michigan while driving his own No. 84 Irvan-Simo Federated Auto Parts Pontiac in a practice session for the Busch Series race.
 Irvan was again airlifted from the track and was diagnosed with a mild head injury and a bruised lung as a result of the accident.

 Two weeks later, on September 3, 1999, surrounded by his wife and two children, Irvan announced his retirement from driving at a tearful press conference in Darlington, South Carolina.
 While he would fully recover before the end of the 1999 season, the reasoning for his retirement was to prevent future incidents while he had a family to support.

-Irvan finished his Winston Cup career as a driver with 15 victories, 22 poles, 68 top-fives, 124 top-10s and over 11 million dollars in career earnings.
+Irvan finished his Winston Cup career as a driver with fifteen victories, 22 poles, 68 top-fives, 124 top-tens and over eleven-million dollars in career earnings.